 Have you ever taken a Disney Cruise?
 Do you want to go but not quite sure about the real cost?
-I am going to share some Disney Cruise Line budget tips to help you determine ALL of the costs associated with this type of trip.
+I am going to share how to save on a Disney Cruise.
+These tips will help you determine ALL of the costs associated with this type of trip.

 Let me start by honestly telling you that Disney Cruises are very much on the expensive side.
 Most of that can be explained in the high level of service and overall experience Disney delivers.

 When you book a Disney Cruise you know what the up-front costs are.
-Unfortunately, there may be unexpected charges on your bill that could potentially break your Disney Vacation budget (here are budget friendly Disney World tips).
+Unfortunately, there may be unexpected charges on your bill that could potentially break your Disney Vacation budget (unless you use some of these budget friendly Disney World tips).
 Who hasn’t looked at their bill on the last night of a trip to find surprises they hadn’t planned on?

 Not to worry though.
 As long as you take these five things into consideration before buying your Disney Cruise Line package, you can come in under budget and ease your transition back into reality.